 - medicinal products that can be bought without a prescription

-- research-based and safe basic medicines, mostly with a long history on the market, rarely associated with any unexpected adverse reactions
+- research-based basic medicines, mostly with a long history on the market, rarely associated with any unexpected adverse reactions